sarath-marvin-7/sarath-marvin-7/README.md

 ### Hi there, Im Sarath 👋

-## I'm a FrontEnd Webdeveloper from Tamilnadu, India
+## I'm a FrontEnd Webdeveloper from Chennai, India
+- UI / UX 💻
-- 🔭 I'm currently learning Angular
+- Currently working as Angular Devloper👨🏽‍💻
-- 🌱 2021 Goals: Learn everything and contribute to more open source projects
+- Goals: Learn everything and contribute to more open source projects

 ### Languages and Tools